ansys/pyansys-dev-guide/README.rst

 approaches is how the methods and attributes from the `Hfss` class are encapsulated.
 For example, desktop no longer needs to be explicitly instantiated and is hidden as a protected attribute ``_desktop``.
-The connection to the application takes place automatically when `Hfss` is instantiated, and the active project, editor, and module are automatically used when creating the open region.
+The connection to the application takes place automatically when `Hfss` is instantiated, and the active project, editor, and module are automatically used to create the open region.

 Furthermore, the `create_open_region` method within `Hfss` contains a full Python documentation string with keyword arguments, clear `numpydoc`_ parameters and returns, and a basic example.
-These are unavailable when directly using COM methods and precludes the usage of contextual help within a Python IDE.
+These are unavailable when directly using COM methods, preventing the use of contextual help from within a Python IDE.

 What follows is the source of the method in ``hfss.py`` within `PyAEDT`_.
 Note how calls to the COM object are encapsulated all